-An IELTS score of 6.5 with a minimum of 5.5 in each test component or an equivalent acceptable qualification, details of which are available at: qo.qub.ac.uk/EnglishLanguageRegs
+An IELTS score of 6.5 with a minimum of 5.5 in each test component or an equivalent acceptable qualification, details of which are available at: go.qub.ac.uk/EnglishLanguageRegs facilities for language learning, and the IT provision more generally is excellent.

-French at Queen's is taught by world-leading experts in nineteenth and twentieth-century French and Francophone culture, with particular expertise in visual culture, linguistics, popular culture, medical humanities and postcolonial writing.
-Research in Languages at Queen's was ranked 3rd in the UK in the most recent Research Assessment (Times Higher Education rankings based on the Research Excellence Framework).
+French at Queen's is taught by world-leading experts in nineteenth and twentiethcentury French and Francophone culture, with particular expertise in visual culture. linguistics, popular culture, medical humanities and postcolonial writing.